TheJessieKirk/jam_fallout_3/JXPMusicFixes/JXPMusicFixes Readme.txt

                                  4. RATIONALE

-    It seems a bit strange to play spooky dungeon music in a friendly base like the Reilly's Ranger Compound, and adding the aforementioned music to the Talon Company Camp greatly adds to the intimidating feel of the place.
+    It seems a bit strange to play spooky dungeon music in a friendly base like the Reilly's Ranger Compound, and adding the aforementioned music to certain interiors greatly adds to the intimidating feel of these places.

                         5. UNINSTALLATION INSTRUCTIONS